jeramiebailey/odoo12_enterprise/purchase_order_variant_mgmt/readme/USAGE.rst

 #.
-Go to Purchase > Purchase > Request for Quotation
+Go to Purchases > Purchases > Request for Quotation
 #.
 Create a new quotation or edit an existing one.
 #.
 Press "Add variants" button located in the upper right corner of the
    "Order Lines" tab.